Batman Returns (Atari Lynx video game): Reception

 Batman Returns on the Atari Lynx was released to a mixed reception.
 Aktueller Software Markts Marcus Höfer and Michael Anton praised the eerie landscapes and gameplay but noted its difficulty and criticized the music for sounding like "an open pair of trousers in the wind".
 In contrast, AllGames Colin Williamson heavily criticized the mediocre gameplay, lousy graphics, atrocious level design and poor sound design, stating that "if you want to keep your sanity, stay far, far away from the Lynx version of Batman Returns".
 Consoles +s Axel and Robby commended its animated visuals, sound and playability but criticized the presentation and longevity, regarding it to be an overall disappointment.
 GamePros Sister Sinister praised the Lynx version's graphics as "exceptionally good considering the small venue" and felt that the game's high difficulty compensated for its short length, although noted that while the audio "ranks high on the rockability scale", it became monotonous after a few hours.

 Hobby Consolas Juan Carlos García and Superjuegos Javier Iturrioz gave positive remarks to the audiovisual presentation but both criticized the excessive difficulty level, stating that it renders the game unplayable due to the lack of extra lives and continues.
 IGNs Robert A. Jung described the Lynx version as "respectable" and commended the game's visuals, animations and difficulty.
 Joypads Alain Huyghues-Lacour and Joysticks Nourdine Nini highly praised the graphics, animations, sound and controls but noted its high difficulty curve.
 Micromanías F.D.L. commended the graphics for being outstanding and sound design as astonishing, as well as its controls and atmosphere but criticized the unbalanced difficulty.

 Player Ones Cyril Drevet gave positive remarks to the admirable visual presentation but regarded it as boring to control.
 ST Formats Andy Hutchinson positively addressed the graphical aspect but noted the game's difficulty, recommending it to players thriving for challenge.
 Video Games Jan Barysch claimed that the Game Boy iteration of Batman: The Video Game was better than Batman Returns on Lynx, criticizing the character animations, controls and unfair enemies.
 Barysch also panned the poor controls but commended the visual aspect.
 Zeros David Wilson praised the graphics but criticized the lack of additional moves.
-Contrasting most reviewers, Play Times Thorsten Szameitat criticized the lack of additional options to fight against enemies, which rendered the game very easy.
+Contrasting most reviewers, Play Time's Thorsten Szameitat criticized the lack of additional options to fight against enemies, which rendered the game very easy.